 Hiring a Car

 A lot of people do this so if you have driven in Bali or a similar country before and you feel confident then this is always an option, but we would recommend you do your research.
-Also be aware that you need an international drivers’ licence and make sure you get the correct insurances.
+Also, be aware that you need an international driver’s licence and make sure you get the correct insurance.
 Steffan was adamant he wanted to drive but even he admitted once there that he was glad we hadn’t gone with this option.
-Sightseeing was tiring enough without navigating streets you don’t know and rules of the road you don’t understand.
+Sightseeing was tiring enough without navigating streets you don’t know and the rules of the road you don’t understand.
 We got to chill out on our journeys and save our energy for the highlights!

 Hiring a scooter or moped